meltaxa/solariot/README.md

 either install your own Grafana server or use their free [Grafana hosted solution](https://grafana.com/cloud/grafana).

+A json export of solarspy.live Grafana dashboard is available under the grafana folder.

 ## Integration with PVOutput.org and Grafana

 If you are using Grafana as your dashboard, a neat little trick is to then